SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/require-doc-approval.md

 The end result is that:

 1. After the flow is triggered, approvers get an email to approve/reject the document with the document link.
-2. Approvers can now:
+1. Approvers can now:
-    a.
-If your email client supports Outlook-actionable messages: Approve it within the email using actionable messages if your Outlook client supports it.
+    - If your email client supports Outlook-actionable messages: Approve it within the email using actionable messages if your Outlook client supports it.
-    b.
-If your email client does not support Outlook-actionable messages: Select **Approve** or **Reject** that takes you to Power Automate site where you can approve or reject the document.
+    - If your email client does not support Outlook-actionable messages: Select **Approve** or **Reject** that takes you to Power Automate site where you can approve or reject the document.
-3. After approval or rejection:
+1. After approval or rejection:
-    a.
-Document creator receives an email with the approval status along with the approval comments.
+    - Document creator receives an email with the approval status along with the approval comments.

 ![Email approval status](../../../images/email-approval-status.png)